Not saying you have to eat three helpings, but let’s be honest here – nothing is going to stop you from eating a ton of these cheesy, creamy potatoes.

 But this week, we ate them by themselves, filling up with plate after plate of potato goodness.
 Why not?
 It’s turkey week, and I’m an adult that can do as I please.

 This was inspired by a Food Network Magazine spread about LIGHT and RICH meals.
-I took concepts from the LIGHT scalloped potatoes (chicken stock and skim milk), and that of the RICH scalloped potatoes (cheese, cheese and more cheese) and made this recipe my own.
+I took concepts from the LIGHTly scalloped potatoes (chicken stock and skim milk), and that of the RICH scalloped potatoes (cheese, cheese and more cheese) and made this recipe my own.
 The chicken stock gives great flavor, and the milk helps the cheese get all creamy and yummy.

 *One note about the potatoes – use whatever potatoes you like, but consider buying ones that are more round vs long.
-You want big, fat slices of potatoes, otherwise you’re going to be layering potatoes for days.
+You want big, fat slices of potatoes, otherwise, you’re going to be layering potatoes for days.
 I find that the oddly large russet potatoes work best.

 - 3 tbsp butter

 - Preheat your oven to 425.
 Grease a large skillet, preferably cast iron but any one that can go in the oven will do, with 1 tbsp butter.
 Liberally salt the skillet.